susanwinters214/webdev/README.md

 * Create a web page and embed a YouTube video
 * Create a web page that displays a video via HTML5
 * Create a web page that embeds a presentation from [Slideshare](http://www.slideshare.net/)
+* Create a web page that lets people leave you a voicemail [SpeakPipe](https://www.speakpipe.com/)

 Resources:<br>
 * [Dreamweaver](http://www.adobe.com/products/dreamweaver.html) Student Discount!
 [Tutorials](https://helpx.adobe.com/dreamweaver/how-to/make-style-web-page.html)